aiformedresearch/Synthetic_Images_Metrics_Toolkit/README.md

 ## Usage
 ### 1. Customize for your use case
-To evaluate your generative model, modify the `configs/config.py` script to specify:
+To evaluate your generative model, tailor the `configs/config.py` script to meet your specific needs.
+This involves specifying the following:
-- metrics to compute (e.g., FID, KID, etc.);
+- **Metrics to compute**: Choose the metrics you want to evaluate, such as FID, KID, etc.
-- runtime configurations (working directory, number of synthetic images, etc.)
-- real dataset details
+- **Runtime configurations**: Set up your working directory and specify whether to use CPU or GPU.
+- **Metrics configurations**: Eventually, adjust the hyperparameters for metrics computation.
+- **Real data configuration**: Define the function for data loading.
+- **Synthetic data configuration**: Choose one of the following options:
-- generator configuration (functions to load the pre-trained generator and generate new samples)
+    1. Define functions to load a pre-trained generator and generate new samples;
+    2. Load synthetic images directly from files or a folder.

 📌 We have tested this repository with three generative models for 2D image synthesis: